silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 ## Sprites

 We use sprites to handle various icons and images throughout the CMS.
-These are automatically generated by running `npm run sprites` and can be found at `/admin/client/src/sprites/dist`.
+These are automatically generated by running `npm run build` and can be found at `/admin/client/src/sprites/dist`.
 To add new images to the sprites, simply add the image to the folder matching the image's size in `/admin/client/sprites` then run `npm run sprites` to generate the sprite containing your image.
 Along with the new sprite containing your image, there will also be a new variable in